terrazoon/measurement_converter/README.md

 This is because a deploy step would require storing AWS access keys in Github and Github specifically recommends not doing so while
 Github Actions is in public beta.
 2. Add CloudWatch alarms to notify if API calls are failing
-3. Add S3-hosted static website so users can use a UI
+3. Improve the UI by using CloudFront and a custom domain.
 4. Add a dead letter SQS queue to catch any failed requests
 5. Register emails to notify users of api changes